In this tutorial, you will explore the std::gettemporarybuffer function in C++ along with its syntax and sample illustrations.

 Return Value:

-std::pair<T*, ptrdiff_t>: It returns a pair containing a pointer to the beginning of the allocated memory block and the actual number of objects that can be stored in the allocated memory.
+std::pair<T*, ptrdiff_t>: This function provides a pair that consists of a pointer to the start of the allocated memory block and the total count of objects that can be accommodated within the allocated memory space.

 Exceptions: